 The sport outfit consisted of knee-length wool knicker pants, tall socks, and a collared blouse or middy top with a necktie.
 Knit pullover sweaters, cardigan sweaters, and vests were also worn over blouses.
 They came in jewel tone solids, wide stripes, and detailed prints such as Fair Isle, geometric checks, and windowpane.
 They were long, down to lower the hip, with matching belt ties in the early years and contrasting cuffs and collars in the later years.

 Casual knit jackets, striped blazers, and plaid jackets (lumberjack blouses) looked similar, but with buttons all along the front.
 These same sweaters and jackets were worn with knit skirts and dresses for a slightly more formal look than with knickers.
 Read about sweaters here.
 Also, have a look at these 1920s casual outfit ideas.

 At the beach, women wore the new style of swimsuit, which was now well above the knee with a fitted long tank top over attached shorts.
 Black, red, blue, green, and orange wool swimsuits with colored horizontal stripes or white trim on the edges became saggy in the water.
 To keep swimwear modest, women wore long, knee high black stockings and canvas beach shoes or rubber slippers.
 Learn about 1920s swimwear.

 1920s Hats and Hair Accessories

 After the primary clothing was chosen, women would select a hat or hair accessory to complement her outfit.
-This was not an era that needed accessories to match, although a hat looked dressier when coordinated with one color in the dress or another accessory.
+This was not an era that needed all accessories to match, although a hat looked dressier when coordinated with one color in the dress or another accessory, such as gloves.